liberland/Constitution/Constitution.md

 2. All persons engaged in commerce shall have the direct entitlement to form partnerships and conduct business activities under the name of said partnership, free from administrative impediments.

 ##### Section 3: Prohibited Activities
-Notwithstanding the provisions outlined in Section 1 concerning the Right to Engage in Commerce, the following activities are hereby expressly prohibited due to their internationally recognized immoral or harmful nature:
+Notwithstanding the Right to Engage in Commerce and derogating from it, the following activities are hereby expressly prohibited due to their internationally recognized severe immoral or harmful nature:

   a) Child prostitution and child human trafficking,